-My research into the psychology of gestures began in 1997 and I’ve published many academic journal articles and conference presentations worldwide.
+My research into the psychology of gestures began in 1997 and resulted in many academic journal articles and conference presentations worldwide.
 Many of these are listed on on the list of academic publications section on this website.
 A seminal paper showed that children’s gestures are a window to their cognitive and linguistic processes.

-My team in the GESTURES AND COMMUNICATION RESEARCH CENTRE at the University of Hertfordshire includes Dr Liz Kirk, Dr Daniel Gurney and Neil Howlett.
+My team in the GESTURES AND COMMUNICATION RESEARCH CENTRE when I was at the University of Hertfordshire included Dr Liz Kirk, Dr Daniel Gurney and Neil Howlett.

-Liz works on parent-infant interaction and gesture use and her thesis looked at the impact of encouraging infants to gesture on their language development.
+Liz is now at the University of York and works on parent-infant interaction and gesture use.
+Her PhD thesis looked at the impact of encouraging infants to gesture on their language development.
 In 2012 this was featured in a Daily Telegraph article, followed by publication in Child Development.

 Daniel won the British Psychological Society prize for his research poster: ‘Can misleading hand gestures influence eye-witness testimony’.
 (Click on the link to download).